TensorExt

 tensor_ext.assign_layout (heir::tensor_ext::AssignLayoutOp)

-Assign a layout to a plaintext tensor.
+Assign a layout to a plaintext tensor or scalar.

 Syntax: